 All references to a "branch" or "branches" in this Offering Circular or in information incorporated by reference herein denote a place or places where the Group has a physical presence and do not necessarily denote that the Group either maintains a retail branch or provides counter or other client services at such location.

-Statistical information included in the section entitled "The Macroeconomic Environment in Cyprus" which is incorporated by reference herein is calculated based on publicly available information from the Statistical Service of Cyprus (known as CYSAT) unless otherwise indicated.
+Statistical information included in the section entitled "The Macroeconomic Environment in Cyprus" is calculated based on publicly available information from the Statistical Service of Cyprus (known as CySTAT) unless otherwise indicated.